goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 - **Exercises.** We provide many exercises that you are encouraged to solve in groups or alone.
 Unless the exercise is used for an assignment, you cannot hand in written solutions to these exercises.
 However, you can ask questions about them in class or in the tutorial sessions.
 - **Assignments.** Assignments are specially marked exercises for which you are expected to hand in written solutions.
 You can discuss the solutions in groups beforehand.
 Your submission must be written in LaTeX using [this LaTeX-template](https://github.com/goethe-tcs/note-template) and handed in on the [Moodle-Page](https://moodle.studiumdigitale.uni-frankfurt.de/moodle/course/view.php?id=6486) by Monday at 10:00.
 You will receive feedback on your submission and have the chance to revise it based on this feedback.
-- **Tests.** On a regular basis, tests will be written in class.
-Each test consists of one or multiple questions that ask you to reproduce or apply some parts of the material of the preceding weeks.
-If you miss a test or produce unsatisfactory answers, you can retake the test at a later point during the semester to earn credit for the test.
+- **Oral mini-exam.** On a regular basis, you will be evaluated in an oral mini-exam on the contents from the previous three weeks.
+We will talk about the results and proofs from the book, as well as possibly the assignments you submitted.
 - **Presentations.** Depending on what grade you want to earn, you are expected to give one or multiple oral presentations of at most 15 minutes during the lecture and during the tutorial session.

 ## Evaluation rubrics